HyuanTan/tf_depth/README.md

 |outlier_rate_total| 65.192 | 28.077 | 8.234 |

 The detection_rate is ratio that pixels having disparities computed by the algorithms compared to ground truth.
-Thus, metrics with "_total" suffix are computed on all groud truth pixels, metrics without "_total" suffix are computed on pixels having algo-detected disparities.
+Thus, metrics with "_total" suffix are computed on all ground-truth pixels, metrics without "_total" suffix are computed on pixels having algo-detected disparities.

-Since our networks output dense disparity maps, the detection rate is 100%, much higher than the baseline.
+Since our networks can output dense disparity maps, the detection rate is 100%, much higher than the baseline, and also the metrics on all ground-truth pixels are much better than the baseline.

+Better results can be obtained by integrating ground-truth disparity in model training.